Developing Custom Charting Functions with ggplot2

 Dataset Acquisition and Preparation

-This tutorial utilizes a summarized version of the COVID-19 Data Repository maintained by Johns Hopkins University to demonstrate custom charting function development.
+Let’s use a summarized version of the COVID-19 Data Repository from Johns Hopkins University to build and test the custom charts.

 # Load COVID-19 data